-- Put your steaks on the broiler pan & cook for around 3 and a half minutes on each side or until you are 5-10 degrees from your desired temperature.
+- Put your steaks on the broiler pan and cook for around 3 and a half minutes on each side or until you are 5-10 degrees from your desired temperature.

 - Take it out and either feel test or use an instant-read thermometer.

 - Let rest for 5 minutes to let the meat relax, brush with melted butter and beef fat from the bottom of the broiler pan, cut against the grain, and serve on warm plates.